BrokeAssSoftware/cs2-modding-guide/project-architecture.md

 # Project Architecture

 Vice & Order modules follow the standard CS2 code mod layout, expanded with shared patterns from the researched mods.
+This guide now also tracks shared performance budgets, terminology definitions, and cross-module API contracts referenced by the backlog.

 ## Core Classes